-- 1. Place the ATV on a level surface.
+- 1. Place the ATV on a level surface. - Remove the radiator cover by removing the bolts.

+- 1. Radiator cover

-- 2. Remove panel F. (See page 8-8.)
+- 2. Radiator cover bolt

-- 3. Place a container under the engine, and then
+- 3. Place a container under the engine and remove the coolant drain bolts.

-remove the coolant drain bolt.
-(Use a trough or a similar object as shown.)

-- 1. Coolant drain bolt
+1. Coolant drain bolt

-- 2. Trough

-- 4. Remove the radiator cap.
+4. Remove the radiator cap.

+1. Radiator cap

+5. Remove the coolant reservoir cap.

-- 1. Radiator cap - Remove the coolant reservoir by removing the bolts. - 6.
-Remove the coolant reservoir cap, and then turn the coolant reservoir upside down to empty it.
+- 1. Coolant reservoir cap - Disconnect the hose on the coolant reservoir side and drain the coolant from the coolant reservoir.

-- 1. Coolant reservoir cap - 2.
-Coolant reservoir - 3.
-Bolt - 7.
-After draining the coolant, thoroughly flush the cooling system with clean tap water. - Install the coolant reservoir by installing the bolts. - Replace the coolant drain bolt washer if it is damaged, install the coolant drain bolt, and then tighten it to the specified torque.
+- 1. Coolant reservoir hose - 2.
+Coolant reservoir - 7.
+After draining the coolant, thoroughly flush the cooling system with clean tap water. - 8.
+Replace the coolant drain bolt washers if they are damaged, and then tighten the coolant drain bolts to the specified torque.